willyywt/willyywt.github.io/theme.md

 Github pages can use custom theme in your repository, instead of using a `remote_theme`.
 To use a github theme, you can fork the theme to your repository and directly change files in your own repository.
 If you want to update patches from the original theme simply do a git merge.

 ### Heavily changed index page
-I changed the template for index page to my liking.
-It now includes a category summary, use black links instead of bluish ones, and shows an excerpt for each article.
+I changed the template for index page (home page) to my liking.
+The home page now includes a category summary, use black links instead of bluish ones, and shows an excerpt for each article.

 ### Numerous tweak on css
 I also changed css to my liking, like changed base font size to 16 instead of 18, use standard #0000ee for link color, etc.